tensorflow/tensorflow/g3doc/QuickstartRewrites.md

 demonstration purposes).

-See [MLIR specification](LangRef.md) for more information about MLIR, the structure of the IR, operations, etc.
+See [MLIR specification](LangRef.md) for more information about MLIR, the structure of the IR, operations, etc. See [Table-driven Operation Definition Manual](OpDefinitions.md) for the detailed explanation of all available mechansims for defining operations in a table-driven manner.

 ## Adding operation